 Awarded to a graduate student in History.
 Must have a minimum undergraduate GPA of 3.5.
 Preference is given to students who are beginning their work in the M.A. program in History.
 Students who are interested in earning an M.A. in History before advancing on to the Ph.D. are especially encouraged to apply.

-The Opperman Fellowship is typically awarded in May for the upcoming academic year.
+The Opperman Fellowship will be awarded February 15 for the upcoming academic year.

 To be given to a full time graduate student in History.